Some People Think Kendall Jenner Is Dating An L.A. Laker — & Here’s Why

 Advertisement

-Perhaps it's not a happily ever after, but it's certainly a glamourous way to spend their holiday.
+Perhaps it's not a happily ever after, but it's certainly a glamorous way to spend their holiday.

 Advertisement